Top tips for much better cat photographs kicks off the Pet Parade today.

 Even those of us new to the fancy camera game will realise as we learn, that shutter speed matters, because a faster speed ‘freezes’ your cat in action.
 If you are not sure about setting shutter speed experiment with Tv. mode on a Canon, or S on other models.

-- Tv mode is new to me so I will be doing a write up on it soon.
+- Tv mode is new to me so I will be doing a write up on it.

 If you check my post on athletic cat Spot, you will see that using the ‘sport’ mode is an alternative to adjusting shutter speed has allowed me to take a successful picture of an active cat in motion.

-Adjusting shutter speed is something that takes time to learn and I am guessing that it will become second nature as we new photographers take more pictures.
-I checked my top shutter speed and it is 1/1600, yours may be even faster than mine.
+Adjusting shutter speed is something that takes time to learn.
+I am guessing that it will become second nature as like every new photographer I will take lots of pictures.

 Find Good Light